 Getting Therapy For Addiction

-Addiction counselors can help support you throughout the treatment process and create an individualized plan for recovery and after-care.
+Addiction counselors can help support you throughout the treatment process and create an individualized plan for recovery, relapse prevention, and after-care.
 There are various types of therapy available while in treatment that will provide an array of benefits and allow you to sustain your sobriety while in recovery.

 What Does an Addiction Counselor Do?

-With the help of an addiction counselor, you can begin to establish what exactly caused you to turn to drugs or alcohol, identify potential triggers and create a long-term plan to sustain your sobriety.
+With the help of an addiction counselor, you can explore what caused you to use drugs or alcohol, share and process feelings, increase awareness of negative though and behavior patterns, learn healthy coping skills, identify potential triggers, and create a long-term plan to sustain your sobriety.
 Both inpatient and outpatient treatment programs rely heavily on the use of addiction counseling and these take place in individual or group formats.

 An addiction counselor’s role is to:

-- Provide unbiased emotional support for individuals going through a treatment program
+- Provide unbiased emotional support for individuals throughout a treatment program

-Conduct one-on-one therapy sessions to get to the root of the addiction
+- Conduct one-on-one, couples, and family therapy sessions to get to the root of the addiction

-Develop a specialized plan for treatment based on your individual needs
+- Develop a specialized plan for treatment based on your individual needs and goals

-Help you create an aftercare program based on care available in your area
+- Help you create an aftercare plan based on care available in your area

 What Makes a Good Addiction Counselor?

-An addiction counselor is trained to develop a specific plan for each patient.
+An addiction counselor collaborates with their patients to identify their needs and goals to develop a customized treatment plan.
 Your counselor should be a good listener and possesses an overall demeanor of compassion.
 The initial counseling sessions are designed to lay the foundation for mutual trust, which is imperative for a successful outcome.
-I contribute hard work, and my friends at AA for helping me stay sober.
-I’m still in contact with my counselor at the Greenhouse, my rehab.
-I love talking to other recovering addicts.

 I contribute hard work, and my friends at AA for helping me stay sober.
 I’m still in contact with my counselor at the Greenhouse, my rehab.
 I love talking to other recovering addicts.

 Through a counselor’s empathy (many are former addicts themselves) and patience, they create a safe environment for the user to openly communicate.
 This will help the counselor identify the underlying issues that may be driving the addictive behavior.
-This part of therapy is key, because without pinpointing the underlying issue, long-term recovery is unlikely.
+This part of therapy is on of the keys, because without pinpointing the underlying issue, long-term recovery is less likely.

 A good therapist will also be able to diagnose and treat any co-occurring mental health conditions.
-The most important quality in a good addiction counselor is a desire and commitment to help their patients achieve long-term sobriety.
+The most important quality in a good addiction counselor is a desire and commitment to help their patients move through the stages of change with the ultimate goal of achieving long-term sobriety.